 The smell, flavour and texture of our nutrient-rich ‘muesli’ is designed to appeal to newborn calves so they quickly accept a diet of grain and solid food.

-Calf Starter Information
+Calf Starter Specifications

 This calf starter muesli is created from a consistent blend of barley, lupins, canola meal, modified molasses, canola oil and a vitamin and trace mineral premix.